yulqen/datamaps-core/scratchpad.md

 ### Todo

-* Implemenet a Return superclass and make InMemoryReturn implement it.
-* Check we are still basically Clean in terms of architecture.
+* Get rid of com.matthewlemon.datamaps.core.parser.DatamapType.
+* Make DatamapValue class a value object.
+* Check types returned from a parsed spreadsheet match what is in Datamap
 * Can we obtain integers from the parser, or must it be doubles?
-* Get rid of com.matthewlemon.datamaps.core.parser.DatamapType.
 * Refactor InMemoryDatamapShould test.
 * Move functionality to excel parser usecase.

 ### Long Term

+* Check we are still basically Clean in terms of architecture.
+* Implement a Return superclass and make InMemoryReturn implement it.
 * Implement a FileSystemReturn, and a Return interface

 ### Done